Patricia Benner: Academic career

 Benner joined the nursing faculty at UCSF in 1982.
 Early in her academic career, Benner led the Achieving Methods of Intraprofessional Consensus, Assessment and Evaluation Project (AMICAE Project).
 She held an endowed chair at UCSF in ethics and spirituality for several years.
 In 2004, she became director of the Preparation for the Profession program at the Carnegie Foundation for the Advancement of Teaching.
 Benner is a professor emerita at the UCSF School of Nursing and is a program leader with the school's PhD program in nursing health policy.

 She wrote her influential book, From Novice to Expert: Excellence and Power in Clinical Nursing Practice, in 1984, based on her work with the AMICAE Project.
 Benner adapted the Dreyfus model of skill acquisition to the careers of nurses.
 The work describes a five-stage career trajectory from novice nurse to expert.
 Benner's model was based on qualitative research rather than quantitative studies, which has opened it to some criticism.

 Working with Judith Wrubel in 1989, Benner expanded her model to incorporate the concept of caring with the stages of skill acquisition.
 In addition to the influence of the Dreyfus model, the new model was inspired by the work of philosophers Maurice Merleau-Ponty and Martin Heidegger.
 It described four aspects of a person's understanding (the role of the situation, the role of the body, the role of temporal concerns, and the role of temporality), as well as five dimensions of the body to which nurses attend.

 Benner was named a Living Legend of the American Academy of Nursing in 2011.
 The Living Legends designation honors individuals with "extraordinary contributions to the nursing profession, sustained over the course of their careers."
+In 1994, Benner was awarded honorary fellowship of the Royal College of Nursing FRCN(hon) for her contribution to nurse education.

 Along with her most renowned book she also has written, Expertise in Nursing Practice: Caring, Clinical Judgement and Ethics, Clinical Wisdom and Interventions in Critical Care: A thinking-In-action Approach, and, Stress and Satisfaction on the Job: Work Meanings and Coping of Mid-Career Men.